HEAD TYPE: 2-piece, closed comb de razor

 The Futur adjustable is bulkier and longer than almost every other safety razor out there yet it comes off as sleek, modern, and minimal.
 This juxtaposition makes it a sight of curiosity right away, but don't pass this magnificent-looking instrument off as a gimmick because for those it serves best—people with coarse hair or those with large hands—it is a top-selling technological advancement.

-It was one of the first adjustable razors to go mainstream when it was released in the 1980s and has since become iconic.
+It was one of the first adjustable razors to go mainstream when it was released in the 1980s and has since become one of the most iconic double edge razors.
 Its hefty weight and oversized handle give it a sturdy feel in your hand and it has six settings of aggressiveness.
 It has a two-piece, open comb razor head you pop off rather than unscrew, a process that's easy but does take some care.

 It's made in Solingen, Germany, renown for its bladesmithing, by artisans with generations of knowledge and skill.
 And you see it in the razor's performance, a shave that is easy, smooth, and exacting.
 With a solid brass body, you can get it in a sophisticated brushed chrome, a sleek polished chrome, or a bold plated gold.